Skip to content

 --force-environmentNoSkip environment mismatch check (plan was created for a different ClickHouse cluster/database)

 Resume a backfill run from last checkpoint.
-Automatically retries failed chunks.
+Picks up where the previous run left off, executing only pending chunks.

 FlagRequiredDescription